pittcsgso/manual/ch4-events.md

 should be delivered to the Graduate Lounge (6317); leftover coffee should be disposed of.

 # Welcome Picnic

+The largest department-wide event organized by the CS-GSO is the Faculty, Staff, and Graduate Student Picnic, held on the Friday of the first week of fall classes (that is, the Friday between 29 August and 4 September inclusive).
+It is also the event that requires the **most coordination, dedication, and planning** from the officers of the CS-GSO.

+The easiest way to frame the finances for this event are to **think of it as a departmental event,** since the department pays for _almost_ everything involved.
+The CS-GSO simply coordinates the gathering of food and supplies for the picnic; provides the labor necessary to plan, setup, and run the event; and advertises the event to the department.

+## Picnic budget

+There are four aspects to the picnic budget:

+* The **picnic permit** is required by the City of Pittsburgh for use of its shelters, and is paid for by the department.
+There is a surcharge for the right to have alcohol on the premises, which the department also pays for.

+  Typically this payment should be coordinated in mid-February as soon as shelter reservations open for the new year.
+In 2014, the shelter permit cost **$150.00.**

+* A **food and supplies budget** is set in coordination with the department chair.
+This is used to purchase:

+    * Hamburgers, hot dogs, sausages, and vegetarian "bean burgers"

+    * Buns for all of the above

+    * Condiments such as cheeses, tomatoes, onions, lettuce, pickles, ketchup, mustard, relish, and mayonnaise

+    * Chips and dips

+    * Cookies and other desserts

+    * Fruit such as watermelon

+    * Orange juice

+    * Bottled water

+    * Lots of ice (to keep everything cold)

+    * Any necessary supplies that are not already in storage or cannot otherwise be acquired from the department such as charcoal, lighters, lighter fluid, foil sheets, catering dishes, plastic table coverings, freezer bags, garbage bags, hand sanitizer, and sanitary gloves

+    In 2014, this budget was **$300.00.**  In the event that a budget increase may be necessary or desired, data on past years' purchases and the resulting leftovers will be more persuasive in negotiations with the chair.
+This data can be found in `docs/picnic`.

+* **Soda** is also provided by the department; however, since the department generally has cans of soda in its stockrooms for other events, this is **not typically enumerated as a separate expense.**  Coordinate with Deb to ensure that a wide array of sodas will be available for the CS-GSO to take from the department stockroom and use on the day of the picnic.

+* **Alcohol,** due to University regulations, must be provided and paid for by the CS-GSO if it is present.
+Typically, this decision is made in the days right before the picnic, with an eye toward the weather forecast, as if it is too hot, people may be less apt to drink beer.
+A couple cases is usually more than enough, so the CS-GSO should plan on spending **$30.00 to $45.00** of its own funds on this, if desired.

+In addition to the above, in order to help offset the cost of the event (and make the alcohol reimbursement easier or obviate it altogether), communications to members of the department advertising the picnic typically suggest that attendees bring either a side dish or a cash donation (usually $8.00).
+A Google Document or similar should be created to allow those bringing side dishes to report their intentions, so as to avoid over-buying similar items.
+Either Karen or Mackenzie can facilitate the collection of cash on the CS-GSO's behalf in advance of the picnic; however, be aware that some donations may be brought to the picnic itself.

+**It is especially important the new students should _not_ be made to feel obligated** to contribute food or cash to the picnic.
+The primary source of this cash is from staff and a few faculty members, but there is no harm if a student is willing to donate.

+Any remaining cash after directly reimbursing the purchase of alcohol and covering any over-budget spending should be added to the Petty Cash fund for use at a future event.

+## Planning the picnic

+## Day of the picnic

+## After the picnic

+Return all leftover food to the Graduate Lounge (6317) and remaining supplies to the proper storage areas.
+Leftover soda should be kept in CS-GSO storage or an office over the weekend, and its return to the department stockroom should be coordinated with Deb on the next business day.

+**Leftover beer cannot be kept in the building,** and should be distributed amongst the officers present to be promptly and discreetly removed from the building, whether intended for use at a later off-campus CS-GSO event, for the personal use of those receiving it, or otherwise.

 # Halloween Party

 # Holiday Party

 # International Luncheon

 # Other events